What is a 2 in 1 laptop?

 2. Will you be using it around campus?

 If you’re going to be carrying your 2 in 1 around all day, you’ll want a computer with a long battery life and a slim, lightweight design.

 The Dell XPS 15 is the smallest, thinnest and most powerful 2 in 1 in its class.
 It’s 8th Generation Intel Core i5 processor will make light work of the most demanding computing tasks and the 15-hour battery life will take you from lectures to the library to movie night without needing charging.

 3. Will you be using it to give presentations?

 Giving presentations as part of your degree?
 A 2 in 1 laptop can be a great tool.

-If you’re going to be doing lots of work on your laptop - editing photos, working in Microsoft Office and streaming Spotify and running webpages all at the same time – look at something with an Intel Core processor.
-What’s the difference between Intel Core i3, i5 and i7 processors?
+If you’re going to be multi-tasking on your laptop — for example, editing photos, working in Microsoft Office, streaming Spotify and browsing webpages all at the same time – it’s worth going for a higher-powered Intel Core processor.

-Don’t skimp on screen quality: If you’re watching lots of movies and TV, make screen resolution a priority.
+If you’re planning on regular Netflix binges, you don’t want to skimp on screen quality.
 Look at devices with Full HD displays for a crisp, colourful picture.